Nili: Establishment

-Sarah Aaronsohn, her brothers Aaron and Alexander, and their sister Rivka, together with their friend (and Rivka's fiancé) Avshalom Feinberg formed and led Nili.
+Sarah Aaronsohn, her brothers Aaron and Alexander, and their sister Rivka, together with their friend (and Sarah's fiancé) Avshalom Feinberg formed and led Nili.

-In 1915, even before the group commenced operations, the Ottomans imprisoned Feinberg on suspicion of spying, which was not true at the time.
+In 1915, before the group commenced operations, the Ottomans imprisoned Feinberg on suspicion of spying, which was not true at the time.
 When Feinberg was arrested for espionage and held in Beersheba, Yosef Lishansky joined Nili in December 1915.
 Because he was active in the south, he was recruited by Feinberg to pass information to and from Sarah Aaronsohn, who was operating from Atlit.

 From March to October 1915, a plague of locusts stripped areas in and around Palestine of almost all vegetation.
 The Turkish authorities, worried about feeding their troops, turned to world-famous botanist and the region's leading agronomist, Aaron Aaronsohn, who requested the release of his friend and assistant, Avshalom Feinberg.
 The team fighting the locust invasion was given permission to move around the country, enabling them to collect strategic information about Ottoman camps and troop deployment.

 For months, the group was not taken seriously by British intelligence, and attempts by Aaron Aaronsohn and Avshalom Feinberg to establish communication channels in Cairo and Port Said failed.
 Only after Aaronsohn arrived in London (by way of Berlin and Copenhagen) and owing to his reputation, was he able to obtain cooperation from the diplomat Sir Mark Sykes.

 Sarah oversaw operations in Palestine from Zikhron Ya'akov.